How do I....?

 Responses from the feedback forms are reported to BESC on a termly basis.
 In addition an annual questionnaire is sent to its customers.
 The responses are analysed and an action plan developed to improve service.
 See the results and Estates response to the most recent survey.

-This has been replaced by the Estates Regulations.
+This has been replaced by the Estates Standing Orders.

 How do I apply for a new air conditioning system in my building?